-RCNi (trading name for RCN Publishing Company Limited) is a digital health information company with a portfolio of nursing journals, learning and decision support tools, career services and events to support the nursing profession to deliver best practice and achieve their potential.
+RCNi is a digital health information company with a portfolio of nursing journals, learning tools, career services and events to support the nursing profession to deliver best practice and achieve its potential.

-In line with our strategic aims, 2022 saw continued diversification of revenue streams and a slowing down of the decline in personal subscriptions, due to a focus on customer engagement.
-We significantly expanded our virtual events programme to deliver learning and education in key areas such as sustainability, menopause and wound care.
-Digital advertising and sponsorship performed strongly, and this will be a key focus for 2023.
+In line with our strategic aims, 2024 saw continued diversification of revenue streams and measures to address the decline in personal subscriptions, due to a focus on customer engagement.
+We successfully delivered our scheduled programme of virtual and face-to-face events.